Osprey HSY-56A-class gunboat

 The Osprey HSY-56A-class gunboat (also known as Machitis-class gunboat) is a class of naval vessel currently in service in the Hellenic Navy.
 These ships are similar to HSY-55-class gunboat and were also built by Hellenic Shipyards (HSY).
 They are the most modern patrol vessels of Hellenic Navy.
-The first ship of the class named Machitis (pronounced "Makhitis") was commissioned on 29 October 2003.
-In 2018 all of the four ships of the class are in active service.
+The first ship of the class, named Machitis (pronounced "Makhitis"), was commissioned on 29 October 2003.
+As of 2025, all of the four ships of the class are in active service.

 Incidents at sea

-On 17 January 2018 the second ship of the class Nikiforos was bumped by a Turkish Coast Guard patrol boat while patrolling in the Aegean Sea close to the Imia islets.
-The Turkish patrol boat was conducting dangerous manoeuvres having as a result a slight collision of the two vessels.
-Turkish media reported the incident too but without highlighting the bumping of the Greek ship.
+On 17 January 2018, the second ship of the class, Nikiforos, was bumped by a Turkish Coast Guard patrol boat while patrolling in the Aegean Sea, close to the Imia islets.
+The Turkish patrol boat was conducting dangerous manoeuvres which caused a slight collision of the two vessels.
+Turkish media reported the incident as well but without highlighting the bumping of the Greek ship.